jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Windows 8

-  You need Windows 8 to deploy to Windows Phone 8.
-You cannot do it with Windows 7.
+  Windows 8 was minimally needed to deploy to Windows Phone 8.
+It did not seem to be possible from Windows 7.

 - ### System.Configuration

-  Not supported.
-(You can prevent linking problems by loading the assembly dynamically, but you cannot use it in runtime.)
+  Was not supported.
+(You could prevent linking problems, by loading the assembly dynamically, but it could not be used it in runtime on Windows Phone 8.)

 - ### System.Xml

-  Support limited up until the point of unusability. `System.Xml.Linq` is an alternative.
+  Support limited up to the point that it was practically unusable. `System.Xml.Linq` was the alternative.

 - ### System.Type.GetInterface(string name)

-  Not supported.
+  Not supported by Windows Phone 8.
 Alternative: `System.Type.GetInterface(string name, bool ignoreCase)`

 - ### System.Xml.Linq limitations

   On Windows Phone 8:

-    - `XDocument.Save(string fileName)` does not exist.
+    - `XDocument.Save(string fileName)` did not exist.
-    - `XElement.Save(string fileName)` does not exist either.
+    - `XElement.Save(string fileName)` did not exist either.
-    - `XElement.Save(Stream)` exists on Windows Phone 8, but not in .NET 3.5.
+    - `XElement.Save(Stream)` existed on Windows Phone 8, but not in .NET 3.5.
-    - so use `XElement.Save(TextWriter)`.
+    - so `XElement.Save(TextWriter)` was used instead.

 - ### CultureInfo.GetCultureInfo(string)